wernersbacher/WhatsappStalker/README.md

 It can happen that Whatsapp Web changes the way it functions, so when there's a problem, just open an issue or open a pull request.

-No Licence yet, so use it like freeware and don't say its yours :)